opendatacube/datacube-core/docs/ops/product.rst

 metadata
     Dictionary containing bits of metadata common to all the datasets in the product.

-    It is used during indexing (if :option:`datacube dataset add --auto-match` options is used) to match datasets to thier products.
+    It is used during indexing to match datasets to their products.

 storage (optional)
     Describes some of common storage attributes of all the datasets.
 While optional defining this will make